Self-expanders to the mean curvature flow based on the generalized Lawson-Osserman cone: The existence of self-expanders

 \begin{proof} It suffices to check the following two conditions: \begin{enumerate} \item $\psi_t \geq 0$ on $\{ (\vph, 0) \, \big| \, 0 \leq \vph \leq \vph_0\}$. \item $\langle (\vph_t, \psi_t), ( g'(\vph), - 1) \rangle \geq 0$ on $\{ (\vph, g(\vph)) \, \big| \, 0 \leq \vph \leq \vph_0\}$, where $( g'(\vph), - 1)$ is the inner normal of the graph of $g$ and $\langle \cdot, \cdot \rangle$ denotes the standard inner product on $\BR^2$. \end{enumerate}

-The first one is clear and the second one is typically based on the results by Xu, Yang and Zhang (cf. \cite[Sec.
+The first one is clear, and the second one is typically based on the results by Xu, Yang and Zhang (cf. \cite[Sec.
 4.3]{XYZ19}).
-For each case, they have proved that where Then condition (2) follows from direct calculations: on $\{ (\vph, g(\vph)) \, \big| \, 0 \leq \vph \leq \vph_0\}.$ \end{proof}
+For each case, they have proved that where Then condition (2) follows from direct calculations: on $\{ (\vph, g(\vph)) \, \big| \, 0 \leq \vph \leq \vph_0\}.$ It finishes the proof of this proposition. \end{proof}

-\begin{rmk} A tricky point is that we need to find a function $g$ with in order to apply Theorem \ref{thm1} near $(0, 0)$ in $\Dt$. \end{rmk}
+\begin{rmk} The tricky point is that we need to find a function $g$ with in order to apply Theorem \ref{thm1} near $(0, 0)$ in $\Dt$.
+In this case, \end{rmk}